 First tiankengs were documented in China in the early 1980s.
 Term "tiankeng" was proposed in October 2001 by Zhu Xuewen, China Cave Study Association and Institute of Karst Geology in Guilin.

 Nearly all tiankengs have developed in carbonate rocks with the noble exceptions of Sima Humboldt and Sima Martel in Venezuela, which have formed in sandstone.

 Like other sinkholes, tiankengs are formed by karst processes (in carbonate rock) or suffosion (in sandstone).
-In karst processes rock is dissolved and carried away by flowing water, suffosion is similar process, where particles of sandstone or similar rock are carried away by water.
+In karst processes rock is dissolved and carried away by flowing water, suffosion is a similar process, where particles of sandstone or similar rock are carried away by water.

-Formation of tiankengs though requires very specific conditions, and combination of these factors is very rare in nature.
+Formation of tiankengs though requires very specific conditions, and a combination of these factors is very rare in nature.
 Thus – the correct recipe for a fine tiankeng looks like this:

 If this is in place, nature does its work and tiankeng is formed.

 Tiankengs seem to be more shortlived than most other geological features.
-Initially tiankeng forms as a smaller hole above the giant cave collapse, then this hole widens until the walls are vertical.
+Initially, tiankeng forms as a smaller hole above the giant cave collapse, then this hole widens until the walls are vertical.
 Then walls gradually erode and former tiankeng turns into forest-covered, enormous bowl-shaped depression.

 Tiankengs belong to most spectacular geological formations of the world and often house important biological values.

 Largest sinkhole in the world – Xiaozhai tiankeng